What is uPVC and Is it a Sustainable Construction Material for Doors and Windows?

 The chloride in polyvinyl chloride is 57% salt.
 However, it is also 43% ethylene, a by-product of oil.
 That means buildings constructed with PVC depend heavily on the oil industry.

-As a fossil fuel, oil is comprised mainly of hydrocarbons.
+As a fossil fuel, oil is composed mainly of hydrocarbons.
 Its extraction, transportation and combustion contribute hugely to emissions of carbon dioxide, the most dangerous of the greenhouse gases.
-The changes caused to the earth’s atmospheric layer by greenhouse gases are a significant cause of Climate Change.
+The changes caused to the earth’s atmospheric layer by greenhouse gases are a significant cause of climate change.

-The clue is in the ‘U’! uPVC stands for Unplasticised Polyvinyl Chloride.
-It’s the rigid, hard and durable version of the more flexible PVC.
-Its strength makes it particularly useful for windows and doors.
+The clue is in the ‘u’. uPVC stands for unplasticised polyvinyl chloride, a rigid, hard, and highly durable version of flexible PVC.
+Its exceptional strength makes it a popular choice for window and door applications.

-As uPVC’s surface hardness is equal to aluminium, it’s an ideal material for construction.
+As uPVC’s surface hardness is equal to aluminium, it’s a popular material for construction.

-Its strength is to do with the molecular structure of the plastic itself, plus how it mixes with other ingredients that make up the finished product.
+Its strength lies in the molecular structure of the plastic itself, plus how it mixes with other ingredients that make up the finished product.

 uPVC has long spaghetti-like strands called polymers.
-These strands twist around each other during manufacture to strengthen the material.
-Other ingredients called impact modifiers are added, that bind the strands together well.
+These strands twist around each other during manufacture to strengthen the versatile material.
+Other ingredients, called impact modifiers, are added that bind the strands together.
 This means that anything made from uPVC – such as window and door frames – has extra resistance to bumps and knocks.

 The impact modifiers bond more to the polymer strands and strengthen the plastic.
 With consistency, uPVC is up to 6% stronger when it’s recycled the first time.
 The next four or five times it’s recycled, it will still get stronger but by a smaller amount each time.

-Windows and doors can last up to 35 years before they’re replaced.
-So, if the material is recycled, they could be getting stronger and stronger for over 300 years.
+Double glazed windows and doors made from uPVC can last up to 35 years before they’re replaced.
+So, if the material used is recycled, they could be getting stronger and stronger for over 300 years.

 Life Cycle Analysis (LCA) is a meaningful way to measure the footprint on the planet from human activity and is used by scientists to determine the sustainability of a material.